 Iona Wool offer 100% single source Iona yarn which is sorted, washed and spun on the island of Iona

-Studio Donegal has two ranges that use Irish woo.
+Studio Donegal has two ranges that use Irish wool.
 Irish Heather is a 3 ply Aran weight yarn that contains 60% Irish wool, and homespun multi-colour is a two ply Aran weight made in-house with 90% Irish wool.
-You can buy their yarn from their website and in post-corona times in their shop in Donegal or in the Donegal Shop in Dublin 2 or the Sheep & Wool Centre in Connemara.
+You can buy their yarn from their website and in post-corona times in their shop in Donegal, in the Donegal Shop in Dublin 2 or the Sheep & Wool Centre in Connemara.

 Cushendale Mills sells 100% pure wool yarn, source from Irish sheep farmers.